cube3power/atsd/rule-engine/functions-portal.md

 * [Discord](notifications/discord.md)
 * [Hipchat](notifications/hipchat.md)

-Used with other configurations, the function will return an empty string.
+When used with other configurations, the function will return an empty string.

 ## Examples